Best Things to Do on a Rainy Day in Grand Rapids

 For even more museum options, check out this Big List of Museums, Zoos & Science Centers.

-Local libraries are true gems in our communities.
+Speaking of things to do inside, the local libraries are true gems in our communities.

 Visit your town’s library or journey beyond and find a new one.
 They are all different and offer so much for families.
 We’ve put together a great list of local library play areas to get you started.